No mother should feel forced to choose between her career and how she feeds her baby.

 That’s why we created New Moms’ Healthy Returns™—a customizable, single-source solution from Medela and Mamava that offers the benefits you need to support your working parents.

-Your employees get the support they need to successfully balance their career with breastfeeding and a growing family.
+With New Moms’ Healthy Returns, your employees get the support they need to successfully balance their career with breastfeeding and a growing family.
 You get a competitive advantage by providing a supportive, family-friendly environment that attracts and retains employees.

 In fact, employees whose companies provide breastfeeding support consistently report improved morale, better satisfaction with their jobs, and higher productivity.